top of page

 The first features

-On top of that, as we wanted to offer a seamless user experience, we made sure to also have external data integrated into the backend.
+As we wanted to offer a seamless user experience, we made sure to also have external data integrated into the backend.
 Data sources such as holidays or vacation days were considered.

 As such, FLEXIDESK can react in real-time to current situations.
 It generally does not allow bookings on holidays.
 To ensure real-time data, additional interfaces communicate with external services.